 Market risk is the risk of loss emanating from general market fluctuations in equity and commodity prices or interest and foreign exchange rates.
 The Fund is exposed to market risk across all of its investment activities.
 In general, excessive volatility in market risk is managed through the diversification of the portfolio in terms of asset class, geographical and industry sectors and by limiting the maximum value of investments in individual securities.
 Equity fund managers are appointed on an active mandate which helps to manage risk by focussing on the performance of specific investments rather than broad sector movements.

-To mitigate market risk, the Panel and its investment advisors undertake regular monitoring of market conditions and benchmark analysis.
+The Panel and its investment advisors undertake regular monitoring of market conditions and benchmark analysis in order to mitigate market risk.